 Myth: Palestinian refugees are the only refugees to pass on their refugee status to their descendants.
 As a result, the actual number of Palestinian refugees is inflated.

-Indeed, in practice passing down refugee status to descendants has been the norm for Afghan refugees, Burundian refugees, Sudanese refugees, Somali refugees, Eritrean refugees, Angolan refugees, and Syrian refugees all pass down their refugee status to their descendants.
+Indeed, in practice passing down refugee status to descendants has been the norm for Afghan refugees, Burundian refugees, Sudanese refugees, Somali refugees, Eritrean refugees, Angolan refugees, and Syrian refugees, all of whom pass down their refugee status to their descendants.
 Yet no one has put forward the argument that these refugee populations do not qualify as refugees or that their numbers are somehow inflated.
-If Palestinian refugees are exceptional it is mainly in the lengths that others are prepared to go to deny their rights under international law, since UNRWA registration of descendants follows established norms and international refugee practice in other similar refugee crises.
+If Palestinian refugees are exceptional, it is mainly in the lengths that others are prepared to go to deny their rights under international law, since UNRWA registration of descendants follows established norms and international refugee practice in other similar refugee crises.

 Myth: UNRWA perpetuates the refugee status of Palestinians and they wouldn’t be considered refugees if they fell under the UNHCR umbrella.

 Reality: It is true that Palestinians are the only refugee population to have a UN agency of their own, but that is due to international norms regarding refugees at the time of UNRWA’s inception and not an attempt to perpetuate their refugee status intentionally.
-UNRWA began its operations in 1950 and was created in order to continue emergency relief that had, up until December 1949, been provided by the International Committee of the Red Cross, the League of Red Cross Societies and the American Friends Service Committee.
-UNRWA was explicitly created to provide relief to the wave of new refugees in the Near East, and it was a UN mission led by Gordan Clapp, peace envoy to the United States under President Truman that was the impetus for the creation of UNRWA.
-The United Nations Conciliation Commission for Palestine (UNCCP) was tasked with resolving the refugee question in Palestine and UNRWA came into existence to serve that mandate.
+UNRWA began its operations in 1950 and was created in order to continue emergency relief that had, up until December 1949, been provided by the International Committee of the Red Cross, the League of Red Cross Societies, and the American Friends Service Committee.
+UNRWA was explicitly created to provide relief to the wave of new refugees in the Near East, and it was a UN mission led by Gordan Clapp, peace envoy to the United States under President Harry Truman, that was the impetus for the creation of UNRWA.
+The UNCCP was tasked with resolving the refugee question in Palestine and UNRWA came into existence to serve that mandate.
 Meanwhile, UNHCR was established to deal with the millions of European refugees displaced by World War II; it was only after displacement continued to occur in other parts of the world that UNHCR expanded its role to tackle refugee emergencies outside of Europe as well.
 This is to say that UNRWA already existed by the time UNHCR was created and they both were tasked with serving different mandates.

 Moreover, even if Palestinian refugees were to fall under UNHCR’s umbrella, they would still fall under UNHCR’s definition of a protracted refugee situation, which is defined as “a refugee population of 25,000 persons or more who have been living in exile for five years or longer…refugees find themselves in a long-lasting and intractable state of limbo.
 Their lives may not be at risk, but their basic rights and essential economic, social and psychological needs remain unfulfilled after years in exile.”
 The 1951 Refugee Convention also defines a refugee as “someone who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.
 Furthermore, the 1951 Refugee Convention utilized by UNHCR includes an article specific to Palestinian refugees and affords Palestinian refugees who are outside of UNRWA’s area of operations the same protections afforded to all refugees.
 All Palestinian refugees, whether served by UNRWA or UNHCR are beneficiaries of the 1951 Refugee Convention.
 Thus, taking UNRWA out of the equation would still allow basic Palestinian refugee rights to remain intact.

-Finally, UNHCR outlines three solutions for refugees: voluntary repatriation (refugees returning to their original country of origin and obtaining restitution) resettlement to other countries, and integration within a host community.
+Finally, UNHCR outlines three solutions for refugees: voluntary repatriation (refugees returning to their original country of origin and obtaining restitution), resettlement to other countries, and integration within a host community.
 This means that even if Palestinian refugees fell under UNHCR, their refugee status would remain unchanged until the implementation of a long-term solution that is acceptable to the UNHCR, and that would most likely require a political solution between Israel and Palestine.
 It is also worth noting that the UNHCR Global Appeal for 2010 and 2011, Finding Durable Solutions, found that an estimated 1.2 million UNHCR refugees would return to their homes and that voluntary repatriation is the preferred choice for refugees.
 Claiming that UNRWA or UNHCR “perpetuate the refugee status” of Palestinian refugees is like claiming the Department of Labor perpetuates unemployment because they provide unemployment benefits and other services to millions of Americans.

 Peace cannot be built on fabrications and myths.
 Nor can the question of Palestinian refugees and their rights be swept under the rug or wished out of existence.
 Only by tackling the issue honestly and forthrightly, including by acknowledging the legitimate claims and grievances of Palestinian refugees, can we hope to find a just and durable solution to the conflict between Israelis and Palestinians.